Approaches to evangelism: Personal evangelism

 Sometimes referred to as "one to one" or "personal work", this approach to evangelism is when one Christian evangelizes to, typically, one non-Christian, or only a few non-Christians, in a private manner.
 A 1982 Gallup Poll revealed that 51 percent of all Americans had tried to convince someone to become a Christian during their life.

 Creation evangelism

-Not to be confused with creative evangelism, creation evangelism uses the truths of modern science to demonstrate the scientific accuracy of events described in the Bible, usually those found in Genesis.
-In demonstrating that the Biblical account is indeed supported by modern science, one may influence an unsaved individual to realize the existence of God and His certain judgment described in the Bible; eventually leading the person to become saved through Jesus Christ.
+Not to be confused with creative evangelism, creation evangelism uses the truths of modern science to try and demonstrate the scientific accuracy of events described in the Bible, usually those found in Genesis.
+The evangelist may influence a listener to believe in the existence of God and His certain judgment described in the Bible; eventually leading the person to become saved through Jesus Christ.

 Archaeology evangelism

 Used with considerable success by groups such as Seventh-day Adventists and Christadelphians, practitioners use archaeological discoveries to demonstrate the historical and prophetic reliability of the Bible.
 The ready availability of archaeological programs on radio and television has made this approach less popular and effective than in earlier years.
 At one time this approach drew large crowds to London's New Gallery Theatre and the Opera House in Sydney with David Down, as well as many less prestigious venues such as halls and churches.